About this event

 If you have never been to a divisional-level autocross, this is your chance to compete against some of the best drivers from the Midwest by combining the best times from two days of competition.
 Want to become better at autocross?
 Come to this event and compete and observe some of the best drivers in the entire Midwestern United States and allow some of their skills to rub off on you.
 Seriously, there's a lot to be learned from observation and paying attention at higher level events like this.
 This will also count as 2 points-paying regional events for members of the OMRSCCA host region, and loaner helmets will be available.
 More information here:

 $80 for SCCA members for both days.
-Price includes Friday Hospitality, Banquet Dinner Sat. and Event T-Shirt.
+This includes the meal on Saturday night.

 Additional meals are $10

 Junior Karts are $50 for both days for SCCA members.
 Junior Karting Steward will have to be provided by participant.
 Expect kart runs to be grouped together.